therealjohn/Northwind-Traders-Copilot/README.md

 > - `AZURE_OPENAI_DEPLOYMENT_NAME=YOUR AZURE OPENAI DEPLOYMENT NAME`
 > - `SECRET_AZURE_SEARCH_ENDPOINT=YOUR AZURE SEARCH ENDPOINT`
 > - `SECRET_AZURE_SEARCH_KEY=YOUR AZURE SEARCH KEY`
 >
+> This sample uses Azurite for local Azure storage to contain the sample product data.
+> Install the Azurite VS Code extension first so the database script can seed the database.
+>
+> An Azure AI Search index was created and named `documents`.
+This contains the [sample docs](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/tree/main/samples/msgext-northwind-inventory-ts/sampleDocs) in an Azure Blob container.
+>
+> Next, run `npm install` before attempting to F5.
+>
 > Azure Open AI is used for the language model.
 Tested with GPT-4.
 > At the time of testing, this required features in the Teams client that are coming soon.
 If you do not see some of the features, they are not released yet.